Killarney: Industry

 Thomas Browne, 4th Viscount Kenmare founded linen mills in the 1740s as part of his efforts to increase the population and economy of Killarney.
 In later years, hosiery and shoe making were major industries in the town.
+One such shoe factory was Hillards, which employed 250 people at its peak.

 Modern employers include Liebherr Cranes, which has had a presence in Killarney since 1958, with a combined manufacturing/research and development facility in the town manufacturing container cranes.
-In honour of its founder, a street in Killarney was named Dr. Hans Liebherr Road.
+In honour of its founder, a street in Killarney was named Hans Liebherr Road.
 Other businesses include Tricel (also known as Killarney Plastics) which was founded in 1973.

-In the public sector, both the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media and Department of Justice have offices in Killarney.
+In the public sector, both the Department of Culture, Communications and Sport and Department of Justice, Home Affairs and Migration have offices in Killarney.

 Tourism

 Tourism is the largest industry in Killarney, generating around €410 million every year.
 Roughly 1.1 million tourists visit the town every year, with foreign tourists making up over 60% of all visitors.

+In 2023, in a scheme intended to reduce litter volumes during the tourist season, Killarney became the first town in Ireland to ban single-use coffee cups.